Rleahy22/angularJsonEdit/README.md

-# angularJsonEditor
+# angularJsonEdit

-An infinitely nesting, dependency free interactive JSON editor for Angular
+An infinitely nesting, dependency free interactive JSON editor for Angular.
+Can support an infinitely nested object without the need to install jQuery, bootstrap, or any ui dependencies.
+100% test covered.

 # Usage